openchoreo/sample-workloads/service-ballerina-patient-management/README.md

 # Patient Management Service (Mediflow) - Ballerina

 This is a simple patient management REST service developed using Ballerina.
-This service provides functionalities to manage patient data, including adding a new patient, retrieving patient details by name, and listing all the patients.
+This service provides functionalities to manage patient data, including adding a new patient, retrieving patient details by name, and listing all patients.

 ## Deploy in OpenChoreo